stephbuon/hansard-speakers/README.md

 # Hansard Speaker Name Disambiguation

-`hansard-speakers` is a data processing pipeline that disambiguates speaker names in the 19th-century British Parliamentary debates, also known as Hansard.
+`hansard-speakers` is a data processing pipeline for disambiguating speaker names in the 19th-century British Parliamentary debates, also known as Hansard.
 The final dataset produced by this pipeline can be downloaded [here]().
+An article describing our disambiguation efforts can be read [here]().

 Steps:
-1. Download the speaker name data from our GitHub [repository](https://github.com/stephbuon/hansard-speakers/tree/main/data) or from ENTER.
+1. Clone the repo.
 2. Start the disambiguation process.

-Over terminal do:
+   Over terminal:
 - `cythonize -3 -i util/*.pyx`
 - `python3 run.py --cores <n>` where "n" must be a minimum of three cores.

-Or, if using SLRUM do:
+   Over SLURM:
 - `sbatch job.sbatch`

 Requirements: